 Weight and pack size

 Depending on your intended use, weight and pack size may be absolutely critical or less important.
-But a lightweight sleeping bag with a small pack size is easier to stash and carry around in your rucksack.
+But, if you're fastpacking, a lightweight sleeping bag with a small pack size is easier to stash and carry around in your backpack.
 Most bags are supplied with a stuff sack, but these vary in quality.
 A stuff sack that is fitted with compression straps will really help to cinch down the pack size.
-Remember, however, that you can always buy a compression sack for your sleeping bag if necessary.
+Remember, however, that you can always buy a compression sack for your bag if necessary.

 In addition to a stuff sack, many bags now come with a larger cotton storage sack that allows the bag to loft and breathe when not in use.
 This prevents musty odours and damage to the fill caused by long-term compression.

 As with almost all outdoor kit, you’ll need to balance price against performance.
-Value is somewhat subjective, but if considered in terms of lifetime use then a high-quality down bag can offer very good value, provided you look after it.
+Value is somewhat subjective, but if considered in terms of lifetime use then a high-quality down bag can offer very good value, provided you take care of it – how to look after your down sleeping bag.
 That’s partly because down tends to suffer less from long-term compression compared to synthetic fills.
 If cost is a restricting factor, however, then synthetic bags are generally cheaper and can still offer good overall performance, and in some cases come with only a minor increase in weight and bulk.

 All the latest inspiration, tips and guides to help you plan your next Advnture!